![]() |

 Restrictions: Little Mtn, CN88uj25

-![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() This site is a public park at a scenic overlook on top of a small mountain.
+![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() This site is a jewel of a public park at a scenic overlook on top of a small mountain.
 It is about ten minutes off I-5 on paved roads.
 The best exposure is to the south and southwest.
-It is an excellent location up through 432, but doesn't seem to do well on UHF.
-There is a sloping parking lot, and unfortunately there are some local power lines nearby.
-There are restrooms and an observation deck.
+There is a sloping parking lot.
+Be careful of overhead power lines.
+There are restrooms and an observation deck with spectacular views.
 N4SL and WB7FJG set up a portable station up through 432 in front of the observation deck during the June 2001 contest and reported excellent results.
+K7BWH visited in July 2012 and January 2022, and worked 1296 on an HT all around a considerable line-of-sight distance.
 Driving directions: Northbound on I-5 take exit 225, south of Mt Vernon and just past a heavy crane display.

 ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() This is a rest stop on I-5 northbound north of Everett.
 It is on slightly high ground, and offers OK paths in all directions.
 Lynn N7CFO has used it for quick VHF and UHF operation with good success.
 A famous and historic Western Red Cedar stump is on display, as evidence of the giant trees which once forested the area.
 Over 20 feet in diameter and 200 feet tall, the tree is believed to have been more than 1,000 years old.
 It's large enough to drive a car through.
 Keep an eye on the sky.
 This is close to the Arlington Airport and you may see unusual experimental aircraft overhead.
 Driving directions: On northbound I-5 milepost 207, a mile past where the speed limit changes to 70, take exit into rest stop.